 Ramsden sold the restaurant, with 94 seats and a staff of twenty, to Eddie Stokes (born 1917), an experienced caterer, for £37,500 in 1954.
 Ramsden died in 1963 and left an estate valued at £44,177.

-Stokes, like Ramsden, believed that quality pays, and he maintained a high attention to detail.
-Stokes installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
+Like Ramsden, Stokes believed that quality pays, and he maintained a high attention to detail.
+He installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
 There were fresh flowers and linen tablecloths.
 Batter was mixed by hand for 30 minutes.

 The Sunday Times reported in 1965 that were queues to get into the restaurant every day.
 Deliveries of fish arrived daily; 85 percent haddock, ten percent halibut and five percent plaice.
 The restaurant employed 100 people.
 By this time the restaurant had a listing in the Good Food Guide.

-In 1965 Stokes sold Ramsden’s to Associated Fisheries, who owned eight Seafarer fish and chip restaurants in London.
+Stokes sold Ramsden’s to Associated Fisheries, who owned eight Seafarer fish and chip restaurants in London, in 1965.
 The restaurant was expanded in 1969.
 Stokes remained as managing director of the restaurant until his retirement in 1970.

 The Sunday Times described Ramsden’s as the largest fish and chip restaurant in the world in 1971.
 By this time it had 186 seats, 150 staff and parking for 400 cars.
 That year 1.5 million people were served and sales amounted to £300,000.